Asparaginase erwinia chrysanthemi (Injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have diabetes.
+- Tell your doctor if you are pregnant or breastfeeding, or you have liver disease, bleeding or blood clotting problems, or diabetes.

 Possible Side Effects While Using This Medicine